Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

 The more we know, the easier it is to come to grips with our fear of death and/or suffering.
-Every single person on this planet is of of value, even if one has outlived his or her ability to "contribute" to society.
-More precisely, nobody's worth should be based upon whether some others' believe an individuals monetary contribution to society has expired or whether a terminally ill person is perceived as having a lesser "quality of life" than someone who has greater health.
+Every single person on this planet is of value, even if one has outlived his or her ability to "contribute" to society.
+More precisely, nobody's worth should be based upon whether an individual’s monetary contribution to society has expired, or whether a terminally ill person is perceived as having a lesser "quality of life" than someone who has greater health.

-Thus, whether or not our bodies have, in a manner of speaking, betrayed us due to illness or old age, we still retain our emotions, our individual consciousness and our inherent dignity.
-Thus, the decision of how one chooses to die, though an individual decision, is also a decision that will impact the family and ultimately, all of society.
-In short, is is important how we die.
-Dying is an important process.
+Thus, whether our bodies have, in a manner of speaking, betrayed us due to illness or old age, we still retain our emotions, our individual consciousness and our inherent dignity.
+Thus, the decision of how to die, while still an individual decision, is also a decision that will dramatically impact the family and ultimately, all of society.
+In short, dying is a momentous process.

 The Definition of Euthanasia

 - The intentional putting to death of a person, by a physician; to remove suffering from those with an incurable or painful disease, intended as an "act of mercy."